The Portraits of E.T. Stotesbury

 Frank O. Salisbury (1929)

 This portrait of E.T.
 Stotesbury used to hang in the offices of Drexel & Company at their building on the northeast corner of 15th and Walnut Streets in Philadelphia.
-It currently resides at the Drexel Univeristy archives.

 Stotesbury portrait by Seyffert